 The Company maintains certain open inventory purchase commitments with its suppliers to ensure a smooth and continuous supply for key components.
-The Company's liability in these purchase commitments is generally restricted to a forecasted time-horizon as agreed between the parties.
-These forecasted timehorizons can vary among different suppliers.
-Although open purchase orders are considered enforceable and legally binding, the terms generally allow the Company the option to cancel, reschedule, and adjust their requirements based on the Company's business needs prior to the delivery of goods or performance of services The Company's open inventory purchase commitments with its suppliers as of December 31, 2018 were \$1.7 million and \$7.2 million respectively, for 2019 and 2020.
+The Company's liability in these purchase commitments is generally restricted to an agreed-upon period.
+These periods can vary among different suppliers.
+Although open purchase orders are considered enforceable and legally binding, the terms generally allow the Company the option to cancel, reschedule, and adjust their requirements based on the Company's business needs prior to the delivery of goods or performance of services.